findnewfriends/e-commerce-chaton/README.md

 ##### To see our website click on this link 👉 [e-commerce-chatons](https://e-commerce-chatons-fnf.herokuapp.com/)

+## Presentation
+This website is an online store of ~~cute~~ very cute cats pictures, you can :
+- see all the pictures on the main page
+- add the one you like in your cart
+- buy the picture with stripe
+- receive a confirmation email after the payment

 ## Admin dashboard

 To access the admin dashboard you need to user this login: